 What projects have you worked on since the IGDA Scholars program?
 Upcoming plans?

 Since the scholarship, I continued grad school, and defended a CS PhD in 2005, with a thesis on AI for games and conversational agents.
 My first industry job was at EA, on the Sims and Lord of the Rings franchises, then I moved on to a startup called Three Rings Design, which was a pioneer of free-to-play casual MMOs.
 After that was another startup called Zynga, where I built several very-large-scale social games, such as Cityville.

 Finally, last year I started my own company, SomaSim, dedicated to making simulation games.
 We’ve just released our first game earlier this year – it’s a city management sim called “1849″, set in the California Gold Rush.

 How about that for 13 years on fast forward?

 What advice would you give those applying to the IGDA Scholars program?

-Learn more about Gillian by visiting her website and follow her on Twitter.
+Learn more about Robert by visiting his website and follow him on Twitter.